kenodh/clock-house/readme.txt

 10/26/20 Version 7.1
 10/23/20 Version 8.0
 10/05/20 Version 8.1
+10/05/20 Version 10

-hope you feel good with clock house v10,have fun enetime you want!
+hope you feel good with clock house v10,have fun anytime you want!